ham1ngja/borg-automation/README.md

-# borgbackup
+# borgbackup-automation

 Borgbackup is a deduplicating archiver with compression and encryption.
 It allows you to store encrypted backups of your data in a space-efficient way.
-The purpose of this document is to enable the reader to improve their borgbackup process on their macOS machine.
+The purpose of this document is to enable the reader to improve their borgbackup process on their macOS machine, using the custom script I have created.

 ## Installation